 Combustible liquids are further separated into the following classes:

-• Class C1 – combustible liquids that have a closed cup flash point of greater than 60° and no greater than 93°C
+- Class C1 – combustible liquids that have a closed cup flash point of greater than 60° and no greater than 93°C

-• Class C2 – combustible liquids that have a flashpoint greater than 93°C or has been excluded from being classed as a flammable liquid by any of the criteria for sustaining combustion
+- Class C2 – combustible liquids that have a flashpoint greater than 93°C or has been excluded from being classed as a flammable liquid by any of the criteria for sustaining combustion

-Are All Combustible Liquids Classed as Dangerous?
+Are all Combustible Liquids Hazardous?

-In Australia, we do not classify combustible liquids with a flash point higher than 93°C (ie. Class C2 combustible liquids) as hazardous chemicals.
 Therefore, while they are still to be managed to prevent ignition and other hazards, they aren't subject to Part 7.1 of the Work Health and Safety (WHS) Regulations.
 Part 7.1 of the WHS Regulations is the section which is specifically focused on requirements that relate to ‘hazardous chemicals’.

-However, we suggest storing all flammable and combustible liquids, regardless of their flash point, in compliant storage that mitigates the risks that these chemicals pose.
+However, we suggest storing all flammable and combustible liquids, regardless of their flash point, in dedicated storage that mitigates the risks that these chemicals pose.
 This will assist with vapour control, spill containment and the isolation from incompatible substances – to name just a few of the benefits.

 Identifying Your Combustible Liquids